-5 (b) As part of the auditing process, the board may remove a parent or eligible recipient 6 from the Hope Scholarship program and close a Hope Scholarship account for failure to comply 7 with the terms of the parental agreement required by §18-31-5 of this code, failure to comply with 8 the applicable laws, failure of the student to remain eligible, or intentional and fraudulent misuse 9 of Hope Scholarship funds: Provided, That the board shall create procedures to ensure that a fair 10 process exists to determine the removal of a parent or eligible recipient from the Hope Scholarship 11 program and a parent or Hope Scholarship student may appeal the decision to make the student 12 ineligible for funds to the board.
+5 (b) As part of the auditing process, the board may remove a parent or eligible recipient from 6 the Hope Scholarship program and close a Hope Scholarship account for failure to comply with the 7 terms of the parental agreement required by §18-31-5 of this code, failure to comply with the 8 applicable laws, failure of the student to remain eligible, or intentional and fraudulent misuse of 9 Hope Scholarship funds: Provided, That the board shall create procedures to ensure that a fair 10 process exists to determine the removal of a parent or eligible recipient from the Hope Scholarship 11 program and a parent or Hope Scholarship student may appeal the decision to make the student 12 ineligible for funds to the board.

-(c) The board may conduct or contract for the audit of education service providers accepting payments from Hope Scholarship accounts if it determines that the education service provider has:
+(c) The board may conduct or contract for the audit of education service providers accepting payments from Hope Scholarship accounts. if it determines that the education service

+- 15 provider has:

-16 (1) Intentionally and substantially misrepresented information or failed to refund any 17 overpayments in a timely manner; or
+- 16 (1) Intentionally and substantially misrepresented information or failed to refund any

+17 overpayments in a timely manner; or

-(2) Routinely failed to provide students with promised educational goods or services.
+18 (2) Routinely failed to provide students with promised educational goods or services